Worm was right there with us

 Foreigners living in Saudi Arabia often live in compounds, where they can practice their own ways (crucifixes, halter tops, shorts) without interfering with the social mores or Sharia law practiced outside their compounds throughout the land of the Two most holy Mosques.

 When we arrived in Saudi we took over a series of buildings set aside for TCNs: the Pakis, Sri Lankans, Filipinos, (dot) Indians, Koreans, and other third country nationals the oil-rich Saudis imported to do most of their grunt work.
 Gradually, we fortified it with fences and barbed wire.
-Interestingly, we were not allowed to dig into the the Kingdom’s most holy soil, but there was a solution to that: fence posts in portable concrete footers.
+As I said, we were not allowed to dig into the Kingdom’s most holy soil, but there was a solution to that: fence posts in portable concrete footers.

 Some of the French troops by fence posts in portable concrete footers, before we strung chain-link from them and laid concertina (razor wire) along the bottoms.